-Every project is expected to contain a computational component such as designing a database, creating a web server, or writing programs to analyse data — see the project guidelines for more information.
+Every project is expected to contain a computational component such as designing a database, creating a web server, or writing programs to analyse data.

-Projects are offered by members of staff within the School and by a range of external supervisors from other academic institutions (e.g. the National Institute for Medical Research, the European Bioinformatics Institute), or from industry (we had projects submitted by Pfizer, Unilever and Illumina in recent years).
+Projects are offered by members of staff within the Department of Biological Sciences and by a range of external supervisors from other academic institutions (e.g. the National Institute for Medical Research, the European Bioinformatics Institute), or from industry (we had projects submitted by Pfizer, Unilever and Illumina in recent years).
 Sometimes students suggest projects of their own that we are able support.